luiz290788/sites.luiz-guilherme.com/src/content/blog/vue-feature-flag.md

 This means that everything inside of the `ul` will be instantiated before the component with my directive is instantiated and the code of my directive executes.

-This might not be too much but in a situation where the components are loaded async and loading two different versions of the same page might affect the time to interact of your page.
+It is not a big problem in my example but it may cause some undesired side effects like loading not needed components and creating a long tree of components that won't be rendered because the feature flag is disabled.
+These side effects could impact the time to interact of your application.

 [[info]]
 | This is the basis of the [difference](https://vuejs.org/v2/guide/conditional.html#v-if-vs-v-show)